The impact of UV variability on the abundance of bright galaxies at $z \geq 9$: Method

 which is calibrated on the joint data set from the Millennium and Millennium-{ II} simulations~\citep{Springel2005,BK2009}~\footnote{The cosmological parameters adopted in these simulations are out of date.
 As discussed in \citet{Inayoshi2022}, the impact on the halo growth rate is limited ($\lesssim 0.1\,{\rm dex}$), as found in \citet{Dong2022} using up-to-date cosmological parameter sets.}. \\[0.2cm] \textbf{Star formation:} We parameterize the SFR in dark matter haloes as ${\rm SFR} = \varepsilon_{\ast}\,f_{\rm b}\,\dot{M}_{\rm halo}$, where $f_{\rm b}$ is the universal baryon fraction and $\varepsilon_{\ast}$ is the star-formation efficiency.
 We adopt a \textit{redshift-independent} double power-law function,

-where $\varepsilon_{0}$ is the peak star-formation efficiency at the break mass $M_{0}$ and $\alpha$ and $\beta$ are the low-mass and high-mass end slopes, respectively.
+where $\varepsilon_{0}$ is the peak star-formation efficiency at the characteristic mass $M_{0}$ and $\alpha$ and $\beta$ are the low-mass and high-mass end slopes, respectively.
 The functional form and the redshift-independent ansatz of Equation~\ref{eq:sfe} have been used in previous empirical modeling works~\citep[e.g.][]{Moster2010,Tacchella2018,Harikane2022}.
 We adopt $\varepsilon_{0}=0.1$, $M_{0}=10^{12}\msun$, $\alpha=0.6$, $\beta=0.5$ as our default values.
 The normalization and low-mass slope are chosen to match the median SFR-$M_{\rm halo}$ relation at $z=7$ from \citet{Behroozi2019} while the high-mass slope follows the value in \citet{Harikane2022}.
 The parameter choices give good agreement with the observed UVLFs and UV luminosity densities at $z\lesssim 9$.
 At the halo mass scale that is typical for bright JWST-detected galaxies ($M_{\rm halo} \sim 10^{10}\msun$), $\varepsilon_{\ast}$ takes the value of $\sim 0.01$.
-This model is a basic representation of our knowledge about galaxy formation prior to the JWST era. \\[0.2cm]
+This model is a basic representation~\footnote{Star formation in high-redshift galaxies potentially exhibits complex dependencies on numerous factors that are not captured by a straightforward empirical model.
+There are substantial uncertainties in constraining these factors with available observational data along with strong model dependence in the calibration procedure.
+Acknowledging these challenges, the main goal of this empirical model is to create a rough reference point, representing models built prior to the introduction of JWST data.
+Subsequently, we aim to parameterize model variations by the shift in the median galaxy-halo connection with respect to this reference model and variability.} of our knowledge about galaxy formation prior to the JWST era. \\[0.2cm]

 \textbf{SFR -- UV luminosity:} We express the conversion between the SFR and the intrinsic UV-specific luminosity $L_{\nu}(\mathrm{UV})$ (before dust attenuation) as

 with conversion factor $\kappa_{\rm UV} = 1.15 \times 10^{-28}$ as in \citet{Madau2014}, where a \citet{Salpeter1955} IMF is assumed and the (far-)UV wavelength is assumed to be $1500$\AA. \\[0.2cm] \textbf{Dust attenuation:} We empirically model dust attenuation using a combination of the $A_{\rm UV}$-$\beta$ (IRX-$\beta$) relation and $\beta$-$M_{\rm UV}$ relation.
 We adopt the relation $A_{\rm UV} = 4.43 + 1.99 \,\beta$ \citep{Meurer1999} and the most recent $\beta$-$M_{\rm UV}$ relation $\beta = -0.17\, M_{\rm UV} - 5.40$ at $z\gtrsim 8$ from \citet{Cullen2023}.
 Combine the two relations, we obtain a \textit{median} attenuation at a given $M_{\rm UV}$ of